umbraco/UmbracoDocs/umbraco-cms/tutorials/creating-an-xml-site-map.md

 You can include HTML markup in the body of a method declared in a code block.
 This is a great way to organize your razor view implementation and to avoid repeating code and HTML in multiple places.
 {% endhint %}

-1. Add the following code snippet below the XML schema in the XmlSiteMap template:
+1. Add the following code snippet to the XML schema in the XmlSiteMap template:

     ```csharp
     @{